 Across from my second hostel was my next favorite restaurant.
 I had already tried a couple bánh mì sandwiches around town, but the ones at Banh Mi Hoi An were particularly good.
 They only had four options to choose from: roast chicken, roast pork, egg and pâté, and the Hoi An special (a proprietary mix of meats that differs between vendors).
 My favorite was the roasted chicken.
 It was spicy enough to get my tastebuds going without blowing my head off.

 Lan later showed me a much better bánh mì shop – perhaps the best in town – called Banh Mi 25.
 They are so popular, they’ve taken over two additional buildings to provide more spaces to sit at.
 There are quite a few options to choose from at Banh Mi 25, but their own Bánh Mì Dặc Biệt (house special) was certainly the best.
-However, that restaurant belongs with the post about the street food tour, so I’m mentioning Banh Mi Hoi An here as an alternate and cheaper option.
+However, that restaurant belongs with the post about the street food tour, so I’m mentioning Banh Mi Hoi An here as an alternative and cheaper option.

 Price per bánh mi: egg/pâté – 15,000 dong ($0.65); all others – 25,000 dong ($1.08)